Dream-Part-II/ankr-research/kubernetes-demo/README.md

 # Programmatically interact with the Kubernetes cluster to run, monitor, and terminate applications

-October 25th, 2018:
+## Objective

+Get a basic model of an daemon application monitoring a docker image job.
+The daemon is a Golang program that is responsible for deploying a docker image job, monitoring the execution state of the docker image through queries to the Kubernetes API, and terminating the job after completion or a certain amount of time has passed.

+## Specifics

-Got a basic model of an daemon application monitoring a docker image job.
-The daemon is a Golang program that is responsible for monitoring the execution state of the docker image through constant queries to the Kubernetes API for the amount of pods and status of pods running inside the Kubernetes cluster.
-Specifically, every 10 seconds it will print out the number of pods executing inside the node, the names of each of the pods, and the status of each pod (i.e. if it's currently running, when it was initialized, etc.) I essentially hardcoded this application to run a job "hello-node", which is a simple node application which displays the message "Hello world", and monitor the execution status of the pod, printing out the status of the pod in particular, and then terminating the job after 60 seconds has passed.
+This program will print out the number of pods executing inside the node every 10 seconds, the names of each of the pods, and the status of each pod (i.e. if it's currently running, when it was initialized, etc.) I essentially hardcoded this application to run a docker image called "hello-node" (a simple node application which displays the message "Hello world"), and monitor the execution status of the pod, and then terminating the job after 60 seconds has passed.

 For the toy example of the docker image job clients send to the Kubernetes cluster, I utilized the Hello World example here: https://kubernetes.io/docs/tutorials/hello-minikube/

+## Requirements

 To set up the environment corresponding to this example, we must first follow the instructions listed in the hello-minikube tutorial listed above.
 Depending on the operating system, the steps may differ slightly, but we need to install the following dependencies:
 Docker, kubernetes-cli, minikube, the go-client for Kubernetes, and one of the vm-drivers: (I used xhyve, but hyper-kit seems to be preferred).

+## Setup/Running the application

 Afterwards, we can start to set up our environment.
 First, ensure that Docker is running.
 Then, to start up the minikube, run the command: